 - Alice’s Teaching Tips of the Week – Reflecting on your Teaching to Improve your Practice

 How can you teach dyslexic students more effectively by using technology?
-Explore the poster to find out!
+What do you think about my tips and tools for teaching students with dyslexia?
 Feel free to add your tips related to teaching dyslexic students in the comments!

 Click here to explore my store where 99% of materials are forever free!

 All the materials except lesson plans and 30+ page interactive activity books will be free FOREVER!
 Why?
 Because sharing is caring, and 2020 hasn’t been kind to all of us.
 Please consider donating so I can keep making FREE materials for everyone and keep my website open for all of you.

 Don’t forget to leave a review when you download materials!
 It’s just a minute of your time, and it means a lot to me.

 P.S.
 The store and the freebie library are not the same thing – the freebie library has some extra materials like conference presentations and webinar recordings which are not available in the store ✨